 Sarah Paoletti founded and directs the Transnational Legal Clinic at the University of Pennsylvania Law School.
 From 2003-2006, she was a Practitioner-in-Residence in the International Human Rights Law Clinic at the Washington College of Law American University.
 Her areas of expertise include international human rights, immigrant and migrant rights, asylum law, and labor and employment law.
 She has presented on the intersection of migration and international human rights before Committees of the United Nations and the Organization of American States among many others.
 Sarah served as staff attorney at Friends of Farmworkers, Inc., a statewide legal services program serving migrant workers in Pennsylvania, and currently serves as Secretary of the Board of Directors for the organization.
 From 1999 to 2000, she was a law clerk for the Hon.
 Judge Anthony J. Scirica, U.S. Court of Appeals, 3rd Circuit.
 She is a graduate of the Washington College of Law American University (summa cum laude) and Yale University.

-As a union, labor, and plaintiff’s employment lawyer, Laurie has litigated cases at the state and federal level in areas including ERISA, constitutional challenges to employment practices, the ADA, FMLA, and Title VII employment discrimation.
+As a union, labor, and plaintiff’s employment lawyer, Laurie has litigated cases at the state and federal level in areas including ERISA, constitutional challenges to employment practices, the ADA, FMLA, and Title VII employment discrimination.
 A tireless advocate for the labor movement, she established her own firm, Burgess Law Offices, P.C. in Chicago in 2008, representing public and private sector unions in traditional labor law matters and litigating civil rights cases in federal and state court.
-In December 2013, Laurie joined the California Teachers Association as in-house counsel, where she continues to advocate on behalf of union members.
-Laurie currently serves Union Chair of the ABA’s Labor and Employment Subcommittee on Immigration and is an Executive Committee member of the NLG Labor and Employment Committee.
+In December 2013, Laurie joined the California Teachers Association as in-house counsel, where she advocated on behalf of union members.
+Laurie currently serves as co-editor of the ABA’s Labor and Employment newsletter.
 She has also served on the Board of Directors of the AFL-CIO Labor Lawyers Committee.

 Agnieszka is a Partner at Cohen Milstein, and is Chair of the firm’s Human Rights practice group.
 She has been recognized as leading one of the best private international human rights practices in the world.
 Agnieszka represents individuals who have been victims of torture, human trafficking, forced and slave labor and other violations of international law.
 A recognized expert and leader in the field of human rights law, Agnieszka was a member of the legal team that successfully represented survivors of Nazi-era forced and slave labor against the German and Austrian companies that allegedly profited from their labor.
 These cases were resolved by international negotiations that resulted in multi-billion dollar settlements.
 She also represented, pro bono, Holocaust survivors suing Swiss banks that collaborated with the Nazi regime during World War II.
 This litigation led academics to revise their assessment of Switzerland’s relationship with Nazi Germany and exposed the extent of business participation in the Holocaust.
 Agnieszka has litigated trafficking cases, and earned the National Law Journal Pro Bono Award for efforts on behalf of Nepali laborers injured or killed at U.S. military bases in Iraq and Afghanistan.
 As an immigrant herself, Agnieszka is proud to serve on the CDM board.